 I own now many original Apple-1.
 Anyone willing to sell an Apple-1 or Apple-1 related items can contact me anytime.
 Just send me a message with pictures and we can talk about it.
 All messages and pictures are treated confidentially.

 On February 10, 2022 I had the honor to publish the result of two forensic examinations of the handwritten number on some original Apple-1 of the 1st batch.
 It is really Steve Jobs' handwriting.
 Another legacy of Steve Jobs.
 The story is here.PSA provided a certificate of authenticity.
 It is even possible to validate the authentication online.

 Over 1,000 vintage computers are in my collection.
 And many other vintage items like hard disks, software, manuals etc.

 My main focus are the years before 1984.
 The collection is dedicated to the preservation of historically valuable computers and objects.

 Some are very rare.
-Like my Apple-1, Apple II Rev. 0, the one and only prototype Kenbak-1 (first ever commercially available personal computer), some Apple Lisa 1, Commodore C65, some Datapoint 2200, two Q1 Computer, a Straight-8 PDP, a Micral S, many Altair and IMSAI, various PDP's and much more.
+Like my Apple-1, Apple II Rev. 0, the one and only prototype Kenbak-1 (first ever commercially available personal computer), some Apple Lisa 1, Commodore C65, some Datapoint 2200, two Q1 Computer, a Micral S, many Altair and IMSAI, various PDP's (including a Straight-8 PDP) and so many more.

 So far there was no time to bring a website about my vintage computer collection online.